JOThurgood/mhd-ray-tracing/README.md

 import os
 os.remove('tmp_config.py')
 ```
-After or before which you will import whatever other modules you require for your problem.
+where you can replace 'Dipole3dCase1' with the class name of whatever field is appropriate for your problem.
+After or before this block, you will likely want to import whatever else you need (e.g. matplotlib).

 This snippet initialises a ray at time 0 at (x0,y0,z0) and
 (p0,q0,r0)